-- Recruiting and retaining the best and brightest employees increasingly depends on a company's commitment to environmental responsibility.
+- Recruiting and retaining: the best and brightest employees increasingly depend on a company's commitment to environmental responsibility.
 By committing to sustainability, the retail industry can improve its ability to recruit and retain top talent and boost employee engagement and happiness.

 In sum, retailers must demonstrate genuine dedication to the cause if they are serious about addressing environmental issues.
 Top talent can be attracted and retained, long-term risks can be reduced, and change can occur if these conditions are met.
 If business owners prioritize protecting the environment and helping underprivileged people, they can build a thriving company that helps people and the earth for the long haul.

 Examples of successful sustainability initiatives by retailers, including case studies

 Here are some examples of sustainability initiatives by retailers, along with brief case studies:

 Walmart developed the Sustainability Index to assess their products’ adverse effects on the natural and human communities.
 Using this index, Walmart may evaluate the environmental impact of its products across its entire supply chain, from raw materials to final disposal.
 The corporation announced in 2019 that it had successfully reduced supply chain emissions by 20 million metric tons of greenhouse gases.

 IKEA has adopted a circular business model to maximize resource utilization and minimize waste.
 Used IKEA furniture can be sold back to the firm through a buy-back scheme, and the company will then resell the items.
 IKEA claimed in 2020 that 60% of the materials used in its products were either renewable or recycled.